-- Copy of immunization records in a Ziploc bag (Even though the school has one, it’s not a bad idea for the student to keep a copy)
+- Copy of immunization records, including the Covid-19 vaccine, in a Ziploc bag.
+(Even though the school has one, the student must keep a copy.)

-- Vitamin supplements are an individual choice as would melatonin or any kind of sleep aid.
+- Vitamin supplements are an individual choice as are melatonin or any sleep aid.

 - For Athletes: Any product you plan to ingest as a supplement or medication should be cleared by your trainers and coaches.
-The NCAA has very strict guidelines all participating athletes must follow.
+The NCAA has stringent guidelines all participating athletes must follow.

-- Depending on location in the country, an emergency survival kit might be in order (tornado, earthquake or flood prone areas).
-Other types of bad weather usually allow time to prepare (blizzard and hurricane come to mind) so they could assemble necessary items themselves.
+- Depending on the location in the country, an emergency survival kit might be in order (tornado, earthquake or flood-prone areas).
+Other types of bad weather usually allow time to prepare (blizzards and hurricanes come to mind) so they can assemble necessary items themselves.

 - Regarding RX drugs.
 I would advise parents to do research in advance as to the best course of action.
 State-to-state laws vary, so depending on the class of medication, it may not be permissible to bring the prescription to school to be filled there.
 In that case, the parent must get the prescription, fill it at home, and figure out the best way to send it securely and discreetly to the student.
 Another option is to get the local clinic at school to write the RX to fill locally.
 Again, state law varies, so check this out well in advance.